aidswidjaja/PyongyangRacer/README.md

 To ensure preservation, I'm running my own instance of the [Pyongyang Racer website](https://pyongyangracer.co) at [pyracer.adrian.id.au](https://pyracer.adrian.id.au).
 However, it still needs to be accessed from a special SeaMonkey bundle that I have included in `dist`.

 Using that SeaMonkey version with the Flash plugin from Flashpoint Infinity already installed, means that it is easily portable and users can play Pyongyang Racer with minimal setup.

+Unfortunately, the SWF file is reliant on other resources from the web server - including soundtracks, binaries, and symbol files which are not included (e.g http://pyongyangracer.co/PreGame.mp3).
+The SWF on swfchan, Flashpoint, and virtually all SWF versions are reliant on external assets.
+This is most likely due to SWFObject intefering with the resulting SWF.

+For now at least, the original web server is still online, and the SWF file is on its own sitting there - only succeding at the splash screen.
+It may be possible to get all resources for it, but I don't have the time to work on that.
+For now packaging a version of SeaMonkey to play Pyongyang Racer is good enough for me.

+Technically speaking, the web browser can play any Flash game, but I would highly recommend to use Flashpoint instead due to the numerous security issues this presents.
+This is effectively a quick and dirty solution that I made up in 2 days.

 ### Useful information